LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 ## Select and boot servers

+Using your choice of cloud provider or bare metal.
+These are minimum suggesting specifications:

 - daemon (4G RAM, 25G Disk)
 - control (16G RAM, 300G Disk)
 - worker (16G RAM, 300G Disk)